 Take the I-495 out of NYC and head to the North Fork for Greenport or South Fork for Sag Harbor.
 The time from Brooklyn Bridge to each port is similar and the ferry crossing from both takes the same 10 minutes, so it's entirely up to you which port you choose.

 From Greenport take the North Ferry Co. ferries run every 15 - 30 minutes from 6 am to midnight.
-The Greenport ferry is slightly cheaper at $9 for driver and car to go one way and $2 for foot passengers.
+The Greenport ferry is slightly cheaper at $9 for driver and car to go one way and $2 for foot passengers (at the time of writing).

 From Sag Harbor, the South Ferry runs every 10 – 12 minutes from 5:40 am to 11:45 pm and the tickets cost $12 per car and driver one way and $1 for walk-ons.

-How to get to Shelter Island from New York City?
+How to reach Shelter Island from New York City?

 There is no way onto Shelter Island except by boat or plane.
 No bridges or tunnels connect the island to Long Island despite it being relatively close.